Lukeisun/pcaptosql/README.md

 # Simple script that will find any SQL Queries made in packets.
 What you need
 > py -m pip install python-pcapng
-# How to run program?
+# How to run the program?
 > py pcap_to_sql [name].pcapng > [name].out